How to Balance Hormones in Menopause: A 3-Step Guide

 Creating a healthy foundation with diet and lifestyle (managing stress, exercising, and getting restful sleep) is the first step to supporting healthy hormone balance.
 Layering in probiotics can help to target menopause-specific symptoms as well as provide a whole host of other health benefits.

-If you consistently follow steps one and two but are still struggling with uncomfortable symptoms, herbal supplements may help to move the needle in the right direction.
+For those who follow those steps but still struggle with uncomfortable symptoms, herbal supplements may help to move the needle in the right direction.

 As always, if you need more support, we’d love to help.
 Contact us at the Ruscio Institute for Functional Health for an appointment.